-Dorothy Collings Prize Awarded to the most outstanding graduating student at the: Dorottiy Collings Trize Undergraduate LevelGraduate Level Hazel Bennett Prize Awarded to the student with the most outstanding academic performance in a Level I Management course: Management of Information Units (LIBS1201) Fay Durrant Prize Awarded to the student with the most outstanding academic performance in the course, Access to Information in the Caribbean (LIBS3901) Stephney Ferguson Awarded to the student with the most outstanding academic performance in the graduate course, Trends and Issues in Library and Information Work (LIBS6901) Records Management Prize Awarded to the student with the most outstanding academic performance in the graduate course, Records Management in the Digital Age (ACRM6004) CARIBBEAN SC HOOL OF MEDIA & COMMUNICATION (CARIMAC) Departmental Prize Awarded to the student with the most outstanding academic performance in each of the following specialization areas.
-BA Journalism BA Integrated Marketing Communication BA Digital Media Production BFA Film Production BFA Animation Director's Prize Awarded to the most outstanding graduating student at the undergraduate level INSTITUTE OF CARIBBEAN STUDIES (ICS) Departmental Prize Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
-Stuart Hall Prize Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Stuart Hall Prize Departmental Prize Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate courses Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate Departmental Prize Caribbean Civilization Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate courses Awarded to the student with the most outstanding academic performance in the foundation course, Departmental Prize Caribbean Civilization Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate courses Awarded to the student with the most outstanding academic performance in the foundation course, Caribbean Civilization (FOUN1101)
+Develle Celline Bi Awarded to the most outstanding graduating student at the: Dorothy Collings Prize Undergraduate LevelGraduate Level Hazel Bennett Prize Awarded to the student with the most outstanding academic performance in a Level I Management course: Management of Information Units (LIB\$1201) Fay Durrant Prize Awarded to the student with the most outstanding academic performance in the course, Access to Information in the Caribbean (LIBS3901) Stephney Ferguson Awarded to the student with the most outstanding academic performance in the graduate course, Trends and Issues in Library and Information Work (LIBS6901) Records Management Prize Awarded to the student with the most outstanding academic performance in the graduate course, Records Management in the Digital Age (ACRM6004) CARIBBEAN SC CHOOL OF MEDIA & COMMUNICATION (CARIMAC) Departmental Prize Awarded to the student with the most outstanding academic performance in each of the following specialization areas.
+BA Journalism BA Integrated Marketing Communication BA Digital Media Production BFA Film Production BFA Animation Director's Prize Awarded to the most outstanding graduating student at the undergraduate level undergraduate level INSTITUTE OF CARIBBEAN STUDIES (ICS) Departmental Prize INSTITUTE OF CARIBBEAN STUDIES (ICS) Awarded to the most outstanding academic performance in Departmental Prize Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
+Awarded to the undergraduate student with the most Departmental Prize Stuart Hall Prize Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
+Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate courses Awarded to the student with the most outstanding academic performance in the foundation course, Departmental Prize Stuart Hall Prize Departmental Prize Caribbean Civilization Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
+Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate courses Awarded to the student with the most outstanding Departmental Prize Stuart Hall Prize Departmental Prize Caribbean Civilization Awarded to the most outstanding academic performance in Entertainment and Cultural Enterprise Management.
+Awarded to the undergraduate student with the most outstanding academic performance in Cultural Studies Awarded to the graduate student with the most outstanding academic performance in the Department's graduate courses Awarded to the student with the most outstanding academic performance in the foundation course, Caribbean Civilization (FOUN1101)